kanyo33/CoronaApp/AppCode/README.md

 - Cities and countries within proximity to one another are pooled together into clusters for better performance when loading.
 - Notifications can be sent to users.
 - User is forwarded to WHO for more information.
 - User can bookmark a specific city or country.
-When the user click on the bookmark the map animates to the specific location and the summary regarding the spread of the virus opens.
+When the user clicks on the bookmark the map animates to the specific location and the summary regarding the spread of the virus opens.
 - Projection statistics are provided by using the average global growth rate (SEE FUTURE IMPLEMENTATION).